thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/reference/compiler-ref.md

 ## Overview

 The Motoko compiler (`moc`) is the primary tool for compiling Motoko programs into executable WebAssembly (Wasm) modules.
-The compiler runs in the background when you build projects using the [IC SDK](https://thebigfile.com/docs/current/developer-docs/setup/install).
+The compiler runs in the background when you build projects using the [BIG SDK](https://thebigfile.com/docs/current/developer-docs/setup/install).
 If you invoke the compiler directly on the command-line, you can press CTRL-C to exit.

 This section provides compiler command-line reference information.